HIPAA Release Form: What is a HIPAA Authorization Form?

 • The entity may not condition payment, treatment, enrollment, or eligibility for benefits on whether the person signs the authorization, except for the following conditions:

-• A health care provider may condition the obligation of research-related treatment on the provision of approval for such research.
+• A healthcare provider may condition the obligation of research-related treatment on the provision of approval for such research.

 • A health plan may condition enrollment in the health plan or eligibility for benefits.